California Volunteers (sculpture): Design

 The central figure depicts Bellona, goddess of war, riding on the back of Pegasus, the winged horse.
 (The 1906 San Francisco Call article reporting from the dedication ceremony describes the riding figure as Victory).
 There are two soldiers on the monument, one fallen, and one standing to the side armed with a pistol.
 One side of the pedestal is inscribed with the text "Erected by the Citizens of San Francisco in Honor of the California Volunteers, Spanish–American War, 1898.
 First to the Front."
 The bronze figures are 16 ft tall and 10 ft long, mounted on a granite base another 10 ft tall.

 Shortly after its dedication in August 1906, Will Sparks criticized the original placement of the monument at Market and Van Ness, stating "from many points of view, including one of the most important, the [silhouette] is absolutely meaningless.
 Looking down Van Ness avenue it is impossible to tell what it is that surmounts the pedestal.
 There is nothing but a tangled mess of bronze."
 Sparks went on to recommend the monument should be relocated "up beside a building where only the one impressive side would show.
 Do this with it and it will become a great monument.
 As it is there is much that is disappointing."
+His criticism was, however, not heard.